Take the time to smell the flowers

 "DISCLAIMER":

-However I am no authority on these things BUT I do earn a fair swag of my living on the net so using a browser occupies a fair portion of my day.
+However I am no authority on these things BUT I do earn a fair swag of my living on the net so using a browser occupies a f

 I will say that I get the feeling that sales of Hijack This will go through the roof and that I will keep Chrome for a while.
 If it proves useful, I'll keep it just for testing websites I build.
 It is highly unlikely that Chrome will ever become my default browser ...
 I didn't actually feel very impressed when using it and it lacks things I look for in my browser.
 Long live Firefox.
 Slow to load it may be but I only load it once or twice a day ... what's a few seconds wait for the world's best browser (otherwise).
 Looks like the fox's diet is about to get a lot richer than it has been